openedx/openedx-events/docs/how-tos/using-the-event-bus.rst

    pip install edx-event-bus-redis

-.. note:: Redis is the community-supported plugin for the Open edX Event Bus and is the recommended plugin to use.
-You can find more information about the Redis plugin in the `event-bus-redis`_ repository.
-However, you can also implement your own plugin with your preferred message broker by following the :doc:`../how-tos/add-new-event-bus-concrete-implementation` documentation.
+.. note:: There are currently two community-supported concrete implementations of the Open edX Events Bus, Redis (`event-bus-redis`_) and Kafka (`event-bus-kafka`_).
+Redis is the default plugin for the Open edX Event Bus, but you can also use Kafka depending on your requirements.
+If none of these implementations meet your needs, you can implement your own plugin by following the :doc:`../how-tos/add-new-event-bus-concrete-implementation` documentation.

 Step 2: Configure the Event Bus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~